Governance

 What is Governance?

 Governance refers to the frameworks, policies, and rules that guide, control, and monitor an organization.
 It is an overarching term that includes aspects of accountability, regulation, and ethical guidelines that ensure an organization operates transparently and in accordance with its goals and societal norms.
+There are different types of governance that focus on different aspects of an organization’s needs, such as IT Governance or Information Security Governance.

-Definition: Governance involves indirect control, influencing an entity through setting constraints, guidelines, and boundaries within which management operates.
+Governance involves indirect control, influencing an entity through setting constraints, guidelines, and boundaries within which management operates.

 Examples: